Raghib6289/analysis/README.md

 ⚠️ Important Disclaimer
 This project is strictly for educational and portfolio purposes.

-Non-Partisan: This application does not reflect the personal political opinions of the author.
+Non-Partisan: This application does not reflect the personal political opinions of the author .

 No Political Affiliation: This project is not funded, endorsed, or supported by any political party, candidate, or organization.